Who We Are

 Our History

-It was in March 1996 that a group of five women came together to discuss the possibility of establishing an organisation that will address the various challenges immigrant women and their families encounter as they settle or make transition to Canada with more emphasis settling in the Metro area in Halifax.
+It was in March 1996 that a group of five women came together to discuss the possibility of establishing an organisation that will address the various challenges immigrant women and their families encounter as they settle or transition to Canada, with a specific emphasis on settling in the Halifax metro area.

 Our Journey started in the home at the kitchen table when our four pioneers were talking about their settlement and looking at the challenges in their new world.
 They began thinking about how they give to the community, and how can they help or pour into those who are coming and to come.